ALRhub/mango/README.md

 ### 🚀 Code Release

-The code and pretrained models will be released soon.
+The code will be released soon.
 Stay tuned for updates once the camera-ready version is finalized.

 ---